sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 32: February 3, 2017 Friday

+**Today's Progress**: Learned RESTful routing and data association using mongoose.js, node.js and express.js

+**Thoughts**  I am learning some very essentials topics and I need to practice it with some project, but first, let me learn it property...

 ### Day 31: February 2, 2017 Thursday

 **Today's Progress**: Progressing through Udemy Web Dev course… Building alone Blog site using Node.js, express.js and mongoose.js.
 I am learning to use RESTful routing